-Learning to be comfortable being on our own does have some benefits.
-Here are five reasons why being alone with your thoughts can actually be good for you.
+Learning to be comfortable being on our own has benefits.
+Here are five reasons why being alone with your thoughts can be good for you.

 - It allows you to reflect and recharge.
-So often in our busy lives, we get into the habit of being on the go all the time, without allowing ourselves to take some time out.
-By being alone, we give ourselves permission to slow down and reflect on what is going on in our lives.
-Just the act of reflecting or comtemplating on where we are in life and where we would like to be can give us the boost we need to keep going towards what’s important to us.
+So often in our busy lives, we get into the habit of being on the go all the time, without allowing ourselves to take time out.
+By being alone, we give ourselves permission to slow down and reflect on what’s going on in our lives.
+Just the act of reflecting or contemplating on where we are in life and where we would like to be can give us the boost we need to keep going towards what’s important to us.

 - Get up earlier every day, even if it is 15 or 20 minutes.